BOXFoundation/whitepaper/whitepaper.md

 ### Lighting Network and Raiden Network
 Basically, both Lightning[^fn9] and Raiden[^fn10] network rely on off-chain state channels.
 The core idea here is that participants put some bitcoin or ether into a multi-signature address (open a payment channel) and then sign transactions without submitting it to the blockchain.
 Payment channels can be organized into a network and thus a payment between two parties can be conducted through multiple hops.
 The payment channel can be closed by either party at any time, and the last-signed transaction with the most up-to-date balances for both parties is the one that will be committed to the blockchain.

 Both of these two approaches can increase transaction throughput and lower fees effectively in their respective environment (one for Bitcoin and one for Ethereum) if properly implemented.
 However, there are still some limitations in practice.
 For instance, all participants of a transaction need to lock up some tokens on the chain until the channel is closed, thus discouraging a central payee to use the payment network.
-Another challenge is the atomic multi-party (3 or more) payments.
-With the recent roll-out of

 ### Plasma
 Plasma[^fn12] is one of the most promising proposals for scaling smart contract computation on the blockchain.
 With Plasma, the blockchains are composed into a tree hierarchy, and each branch is treated as a blockchain that has its own history and computations that are map-reducable.
 Therefore, the root chain only needs to handle a small amount of merkleized commitments from child chains, which results in high scalability.